ieee-sun/helloworld/README.md

 > - Step 2: in `./serve`, make an `app.py` file that calls appropriate code to expose your ML project as an API.
 > - Endpoints can load, train, predict and otherwise serve your project.

 ---
+### Q -  train-test splitting and evaluate performance metrics when creating a recommender system using collaborative filtering?

+Answer by MIT expert:

+> There are two main approaches to consider:
+>
+> **Holdout**: This is the simplest method.
+Split your data into training and testing sets (common split is 80/20).
+Train your model on the training set and evaluate its performance on the unseen testing set.
+>
+> **Cross-Validation**: This is a more robust approach.
+Divide your data into several folds (e.g., 10 folds).
+Train your model on all folds except one (validation fold), and evaluate on the validation fold.
+Repeat this process for each fold, averaging the results for a more reliable estimate.
+>
+> #### Important Considerations:
+>
+> **User-based** vs. **Item-based Splitting**: Decide whether to split by users or items.
+User-based splitting ensures users have interactions in both sets, but might not expose the model to unseen items.
+Item-based splitting can handle unseen items, but users might not have interactions in both sets.
+>
+> **Cold Start Problem**: New users or items might not have enough data in the training set for accurate recommendations.
+Consider alternative approaches like item popularity or content-based filtering for these cases.
+>
+> Here are some common metrics used to evaluate recommender systems:
+>
+> **Root Mean Squared Error** (RMSE): Measures the average magnitude of the difference between predicted and actual ratings.
+>
+> **Mean Absolute Error** (MAE): Similar to RMSE but uses absolute differences.
+>
+> `Precision@k` and `Recall@k`: Measure how many relevant items are recommended among the top k recommendations.
+>
+> **Normalized Discounted Cumulative Gain** (NDCG): Measures the ranking quality of recommendations, considering items with higher relevance being positioned higher.
+>
+> #### Choosing the Right Metric:
+>
+> The best metric depends on your specific goals.
+RMSE and MAE are good for predicting ratings, while `Precision@k` and `Recall@k` are better for capturing relevance.
+NDCG prioritizes highly relevant items.

+---
 > ###### Prepared by: